Cabinet Cures

 A condensed san serif typeface was created to fit in the enclosures negative space.
 Today that type has become the brand’s main focal point.
 Wings are a common element found in the brands metal sculptures.
 So it only made since to add graphic wings to print media such as business cards and flyers.

-The Logo
+Logo Design

 This event was also a huge success.
 Karbon Kast attracted dozens of new fans and this was when we presented the company logo for the first time.